Unified Model of Heated Plasma Expansion: Fast heating (Low )

 \section{Fast heating (Low $\eta$)}

-When the electrons in a plasma of a modest density are heated rapidly such that $\gamma \omega_{pi0}^{-1}\gg 1$, the ions exhibit an effectively stationary background for the electron dynamics in the heating timescale.
-The electrons produce an expanding boundary layer near the vacuum interface, whose properties are governed by the heating timescale and the mass of the heated plasma.
+When the electrons in a plasma of a modest density are heated rapidly such that $\gamma \omega_{pi0}^{-1}\gg 1$, the ions remain effectively stationary during the electron dynamics in the timescale $\gamma^{-1}$.
+The electrons produce an expanding boundary layer near the vacuum interface, whose properties are governed by this timescale and the mass of the heated electrons.
 The qualitative nature of the electron dynamics in this layer is characterized by the extent of charge separation.
 Since $L$ is proportional to $\lambda_D$, the mass of the heated electrons in the expansion region increases proportionally to the length scale of charge separation.
-With $\sfrac{L}{\lambda_D}$ large in Regime$(I)$, the electrons undergo Debye shielding dynamics in the boundary layer, while in Regime$(II)$ all of the heated electrons originating from $L\ll\lambda_D$ show a large global charge separation from the ions.
-The transition between the two regimes occurs when $L\approx\lambda_D$, or using the definitions\eqref{eta} and \eqref{zeta_c-exp}, when $|\zeta_c| \approx \sfrac{1}{\sqrt{\eta}}$.
+With $\sfrac{L}{\lambda_D}$ large in regime~$(I)$, the electrons undergo Debye shielding dynamics in the boundary layer, while in regime~$(II)$ all of the heated electrons originating from $L\ll\lambda_D$ show a large global charge separation from the ions.
+The transition between the two regimes occurs when $L\approx\lambda_D$, or using the definitions~\eqref{eta} and \eqref{zeta_c-exp}, when $|\zeta_c| \approx \sfrac{1}{\sqrt{\eta}}$.

-\subsection{Regime I : $\eta\ll1$, $|\zeta_c|\gg\sfrac{1}{\sqrt{\eta}}$}
+\subsection{Regime~I : $\eta\ll1$, $|\zeta_c|\gg\sfrac{1}{\sqrt{\eta}}$}

-The plasma behavior in this regime is exemplified by the plasma density and electric field profiles in fig.\ref{fig:leHzPlot} for $\eta=10^{-2}$ and $\zeta_c=-100$.
+The plasma behavior in this regime is exemplified by the plasma density and electric field profiles in Fig.~\ref{fig:leHzPlot} for $\eta=10^{-2}$ and $\zeta_c=-100$.
 The Debye shielding dynamics of the electron fluid in an expanding boundary layer near $x=0$, and the nearly unperturbed ion fluid occupying $x<0$ is clearly evidenced.
 The length scales of ion fluid perturbation $\Delta L_i$, and of the shielding dynamics of the electrons $\Delta L_e$, are the essential lengths characterizing the dynamics.
-The saturation dynamics in regime $I$ discussed in the last section implies that the profiles in this case effectively represent the dynamics of a uniformly heated semi-infinite plasma slab.
-In practice, when $\lambda_D$ is approximately proportional to $\lambda_s$, and $L \gg \lambda_{D} \gg \lambda_{s}$, the plasma dynamics is independent of the length of the hot plasma region $L$, and can be approximated by the solutions in this regime.
+The saturation dynamics in regime~$(I)$ discussed in the previous section implies that the profiles in this case effectively represent the dynamics of a uniformly heated semi-infinite plasma slab.
+In practice, when $\lambda_D(t)$ is approximately proportional to $\lambda_s(t)$, and $L \gg \lambda_{D} \gg \lambda_{s}$, the plasma dynamics is independent of the length of the hot plasma region $L$, and can be approximated by the solutions in this regime.